-- index (int | str | OptionItem) The index where the new tab should be inserted. - text (str) The text label for the new tab. - widget (Widget) The content widget to use for the new tab. - enabled (bool) Should the new tab be enabled?
+- index The index where the new tab should be inserted. - text_or_item An OptionItem; or, the text label for the new tab. - content The content widget to use for the new tab. - icon The icon content to use to represent the tab. - enabled Should the new tab be enabled?
+(Default: True)